 Demolition and new development

 The demolition of all or part of any listed building (or of most pre-1948 built structures within the curtilage), requires consent.
 New development within the curtilage of a listed building, but not physically attached to it, will require planning permission.

 Planning approval and "Permitted Development"

 In addition to LBC, works and extensions to listed buildings may also require planning and building regulations permission.
-It is advisable to discuss proposed works with John Udall or Elizabeth Mee and/or a Building Control Officer before submitting an application.
+It is advisable to discuss proposed works with John Udall and/or a Building Control Officer before submitting an application.

 Under planning legislation certain works are permitted without the need for planning permission.
 This is known as 'Permitted Development'.
 However, there is no permitted development for listed buildings.